Art in the Parks: UNIQLO Park Expressions Grant Art Exhibit: 2017 - 2018

-Lovie Pignata will activate a forlorn blacktop with a bold, painted replica of the nearby Bronx River, highlighting the importance of this waterway.
-She will also install retired canoes from local non-profits, which will be retrofitted with seating, chessboards, planters, and wayfinding signage.
+Lovie Pignata activates a blacktop with a bold, painted replica of the nearby Bronx River, highlighting the importance of this waterway.
+She has also installed retired canoes from local non-profits, which will be retrofitted with seating, chessboards, planters, and wayfinding signage.

 Bronx artist Lovie Pignata studied sculpture at Pratt Institute.
 She draws inspiration from local natural, architectural, and historical elements and creates both two- and three-dimensional works that often include shadows and reflections.

 Circadia is an interactive luminescent sculpture and seating system made from concrete and glow-sand, which acts as a guide to the park entrance.
 Resembling a historic building foundation, Circadia also mimics the park's rolling hills and the natural rhythms found in nature.

 Brooklyn artist Blythe Cain graduated from Parsons School of Design in 2005.
 Woodworking and specialized design techniques, as well as social constructs, earthworks concepts, and theories by the philosopher Michel Foucault are a large part of Blythe's artistic practice and background.

 Musa Hixson’s steel sculpture includes several stools enclosed within a flower-shaped frame, which provide a space for intimate conversation in the public park.
 The sculpture’s horticultural form references the park’s mature landscape.

 Brooklyn artist Musa Hixson earned an MFA in sculpture at Pratt Institute and a BA in Comprehensive Art from Hampton University.
 In addition to exhibiting his artwork widely, Hixson is also the founder of the non-profit Brooklyn Art Incubator.